 Trains on the Settle to Carlisle Line

 As the Settle to Carlisle line forms part of a rail service running from Leeds to Carlisle the most common passenger trains to use the line are two-carriage diesel Sprinter trains, and these run at regular intervals every day until around 7pm.
 On special occasions, and particularly during the summer months, heritage steam or diesel trains may occasionally make the journey from Settle to Carlisle although these are usually run on a private-charter basis.

-More about Settle to Carlisle
+Interesting facts about the Settle to Carlisle Line